zaccesss/astoncv/README.md

 ## Overview

-AstonCV is a full-stack CV database website built for **DG1IAD Portfolio 3** at Aston University.
+AstonCV is a full-stack CV database website built as a **Portfolio** at Aston University.
 It allows anyone to browse and search student CVs publicly, register an account, manage their own CV once logged in, and download any CV as a professionally formatted PDF.

 Built with plain PHP 8.2 and MySQL - no frameworks - and deployed on the Aston University internal hosting server.
 PDF generation is handled server-side using the mPDF library installed via Composer.
 A custom domain redirect is configured via Cloudflare so the site is accessible at both the Aston URL and the short link.